danielscholl-osdu/schema/docs/SchemaService-OSDU.md

 In addition to all permitted changes in PATCH versions, the following actions are permitted:
 1. Adding properties to existing data and nested structures
 2. Adding object structures to below arrays:
-  * [allOf](https://json-schema.org/understanding-json-schema/reference/combining.html#allof) : To validate against allOf, the given data must be valid against all of the given subschemas
+  * [allOf](https://json-schema.org/understanding-json-schema/reference/combining.html#allof) : To validate against `allOf`, the given data must be valid against all of the given subschemas
-  * [oneOf](https://json-schema.org/understanding-json-schema/reference/combining.html#oneof) : To validate against oneOf, the given data must be valid against exactly one of the given subschemas
+  * [oneOf](https://json-schema.org/understanding-json-schema/reference/combining.html#oneof) : To validate against `oneOf`, the given data must be valid against exactly one of the given subschemas
-  * [anyOf](https://json-schema.org/understanding-json-schema/reference/combining.html#anyof) : To validate against anyOf, the given data must be valid against any (one or more) of the given subschemas
+  * [anyOf](https://json-schema.org/understanding-json-schema/reference/combining.html#anyof) : To validate against `anyOf`, the given data must be valid against any (one or more) of the given subschemas
-3. Changing the indices of objects containing title inside oneof or allof arrays
+3. Changing the indices of objects containing title inside `oneOf` or `allOf` arrays
 4. Changing indices of ref attributes keeping same text values
 5. Changing the order of required attribute